Step 2: Set a Trigger to Activate When an Issue is Created in Jira Software

 The title should be fine as it is.

-The comment might initially have "Issue Details" entered, which means the content of the issue created in Jira Software will be fully added to GitHub.
+The comment is probably initially entered as "Issue Details", which means the content of the issue created in Jira Software will be fully added to GitHub.

 When you click in the comment input field, something called "Output" will be displayed, so click "When an Issue is Created or Updated"

-The name here depends on the title of the flow bot created in Jira Software initially, so if you have changed it, it will differ from this display, so please be careful.
+The name here depends on the title of the Jira Software flow bot created initially, so if you have changed it, it will differ from this display, so please be careful.

-By doing this, details of the Jira Software project will also be fully reflected in GitHub.
-It's wonderful!
+By doing this, the details of the Jira Software project will be fully reflected in GitHub as well.
+Wonderful!

 ↓